 "The Digivices were made by the Order, not the gods," Azulongmon replied.
 "They're the ones to ask.
 That's all I can tell you."

 Salamon didn't look satisfied, but Tokomon didn't seem to mind.
 "Awesome!
 We can Digivolve again!" he cheered.
 "Dagomon's history!"

-"That may invite further tragedy, Tokomon," Azulongmon spoke again.
+"Actually… that may invite further tragedy, Tokomon," Azulongmon said.

 Tokomon's smile fell off.
 "What?" he asked.

 "But we've got our power back!"
 TK said.
 "Isn't that enough?"